fatso83/studweb/README.md

 ## UiO users
 I have tried to make it as simple as possible for users at the University of Oslo by creating a script (`cronscript.sh`) that points at a valid Python 2.7 installation directory with all requirements pre-installed and executes the script that resides in my home directory.
 Simply copy-paste the following commands into a terminal, one-by-one.

+    # log in to safir if you are not already logged no
+    # use the Putty program on Windows to do this
+    ssh safir.ifi.uio.no

+    # all commands from this point on assume you are logged in to ifi

     # generate config file
     ~carlerik/src/studweb/cronscript.sh --config